mfenniak/abtracetogether-Android-decompile/README.md

 cd ..
 rm -rf src
 mkdir src
+cd src
 unzip ../tmp/classes-dex2jar.jar.src.zip
 ```

+6. Verify that VERSION_NAME in ca/albertahealthservices/contracttracing/BuildConfig.java is the expected version that was being decompiled.
+If it isn't, restart JD-GUI and retry step 4 & 5.

-6. Remove all the third-party sources that aren't relevant.
+7. Remove all the third-party sources that aren't relevant.

 ```
 rm -rf android androidx com io
 ```

-7. Commit to a new git release.
+8. Commit to a new git release.

 ```
+cd ..
 git add apk src
-git commit -m"Decompiled ABTraceTogether 1.0.0"
+git commit -m"Decompiled ABTraceTogether 1.4.0"
-git tag -a v1.0.0 -m"Decompiled ABTraceTogether 1.0.0"
+git tag -a v1.4.0 -m"Decompiled ABTraceTogether 1.4.0"
 git push
 ```